PCRE2Project/pcre2/doc/html/README.txt

 (C) Auxiliary files:

-  132html                  script to turn "man" pages into HTML AUTHORS                  information about the author of PCRE2 ChangeLog                log of changes to the code CleanTxt                 script to clean nroff output for txt man pages Detrail                  script to remove trailing spaces HACKING                  some notes about the internals of PCRE2 INSTALL                  generic installation instructions LICENCE                  conditions for the use of PCRE2
+  AUTHORS                  information about the author of PCRE2 ChangeLog                log of changes to the code HACKING                  some notes about the internals of PCRE2 INSTALL                  generic installation instructions LICENCE                  conditions for the use of PCRE2